hashintel/hash/packages/hash/README.md

 1. Ensure Docker is running.
     If you are on Windows or macOS, you should see app icon in the system tray or the menu bar.
-    Alternatively, you can use this command to test if Docker is running.
+    Alternatively, you can use this command to check Docker:

     ```sh
     docker run hello-world